bayerf42/Lox68k/doc/lox68k.md

 All varieties are compiled from the same source files as described in the following sections.

+Depending on the `LOX_DBG` symbol, two versions of Lox are compiled:
+  1. Debug version including various debug and disassembly natives
+  2. A smaller and (about 10%) faster version without those natives

 ### Lox running on the actual 68008 kit
 The executable is burnt into ROM (together with the Monitor code and the FFP library) and can [utilize the entire RAM for data](memorymap.md) and the kit's hardware like LCD, keyboard, sound, and terminal communication via the serial port.

-To build this version, load project `clox_rom.prj` in *IDE68K* and build it.
+To build this version, load project `clox.prj` in *IDE68K* and build it.
+A hex file `clox.hex` is generated.
+Do the same with project `clox_dbg.prj` generating hex file `clox_dbg.hex`.

-A hex file `clox_rom.hex` is generated, which is then combined with the Monitor by executing
+Combine both hex files with the Monitor by executing
 ```sh
 python makerom.py
 ```